A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Ethics Statement

 \section{Ethics Statement}

 While the Internet provides a vast and rich domain to collect data from, it also has potential risks.
 Wikipedia is a highly curated and monitored knowledge base of articles, but it can be edited by the public, which can create potential quality risks.
-Additionally, Wikipedia is a largely fact-based domain, where incorrectly summarizing an article could result in disinformation.
+Additionally, Wikipedia is a largely fact-based domain, where incorrectly summarizing an article could result in misinformation.
 We hope our dataset can be used as a new resource to improve the accuracy and factual correctness of text generation machine learning models.
-As we use Wikipedia data, there is no user data or PII in the proposed WikiWeb2M dataset.
+As we use Wikipedia data, there is no user data nor P.I.I. in the proposed WikiWeb2M dataset.
 Additionally, we ran analysis to remove a small subset of pages with potentially sensitive topics (\eg, natural disasters, funeral, blood).